Broadway Flows Implementation

 2. From TDM 8.0 onwards, this table is used for adding the sequence Actors to the data generation flow that generates synthetic data for the LU table.

-Click here for more information about the synthetic data generation implementation.
+Click here for more information about the rule-based synthetic data generation implementation.

 Custom Sequence Logic